-The color black gets a bad rap among artists sometimes.
-Many artists won’t even have tubes of black paint in their paint boxes.
+Sometimes, the color black gets a bad rap among artists.
+Many artists don’t even have tubes of black paint in their paint boxes.

 Why?
-Well, tubes of black pigment are often seen to be flat and lifeless.
-If used on their own they can make a painting seem dull.
-The black colors you see in nature and on objects in your surroundings often contain other colors to give them richness and depth.
+Well, tubes of black pigment are often flat and lifeless.
+If used alone, they can make a painting seem dull.
+However, the black colors you see in nature and on objects in your surroundings often contain other colors to give them richness and depth.

-So how do you achieve this rich black color?
+So, how do you achieve this rich black color?
 There are several different ways to make a beautiful black color with the paints you probably already have in your supplies.
+You can mix primary colors or complementary colors to get black.

 In this post, I will show you how to make various beautiful blacks as well as how to enhance the color of the tubes of black you may already have.